Doing Business With The City of Covington

 Procurement opportunities will be posted here as they become available.

-Covington Mayor Ronnie Johnston and the rest of the city's leadership team are focused on a fair and competitive bidding process that delivers the best value to the city and its residents.
+Covington Mayor Steve Horton and the rest of the city's leadership team are focused on a fair and competitive bidding process that delivers the best value to the city and its residents.

 Competitive Bidding Requirements